gatsbyjs/gatsby/docs/docs/conceptual/image-plugin-architecture.md

 #### Plugin toolkit

 `gatsby-plugin-image` includes several functions that are used by third-party source plugins to enable them to generate image data objects.
 This includes helpers in `gatsby-plugin-image/graphql-utils`, which help plugin authors create `gatsbyImageData` resolvers, as well as the `getImageData` function used to generate image data at runtime by plugins with URL-based image resizing APIs.
-It does not perform any actual image processing (and doesn't require sharp), but does ensure that the correct object is generated with all of the correct iamge sizes.
+It does not perform any actual image processing (and doesn't require sharp), but does ensure that the correct object is generated with all of the correct image sizes.
 It includes the `getLowResolutionImageURL` function which helps when generating blurred placeholders.

 #### Runtime helpers